Appyhigh/feed-sdk-doc/README.md

    ***Kotlin***
     ```kotlin
     private fun initFeedSDK() {
-         FeedSdk().initializeSdk(this, lifecycle, user) //user can be null also
+         FeedSdk().initializeSdk(this, lifecycle, user, showCricketNotification) //user can be null also
          // ...
          // all the ad ids should be native ad units except search_footer_banner(banner ad unit)
          val adsModel = AdsModel(